charlotte rep

 In residence Spirit Square Arts Center 1976 - 1991

-First founded to establish a professional contemporary theatre, and a home for artists and audiences, the Rep grew over 25 years from small ensemble to Metrolina's flagship Actors' Equity theatre, first year-round professional company, only LORT theatre, and the resident company at Spirit Square and Blumenthal Performing Arts.
-The Rep developed an open collective of staff and actors from annual casting in Charlotte, New York and Atlanta, and hosted visiting artists including Tony Kushner (Pulitzer Prize, Tony Awards), Beth Henley (Pulitzer Prize), and Olympia Dukakis (Academy Award).
+First founded to establish a professional contemporary theatre, and a community of artists and audiences, the Rep grew over 25 years and 200+ productions from small ensemble to Metrolina's flagship theatre, first year-round professional company, member of The League of Resident Theatres, and the resident company at Spirit Square and Blumenthal Performing Arts.
+The Rep developed an open collective of staff and actors from annual casting in Charlotte, New York and Atlanta, and hosted distinguished guest artists including actor/director Olympia Dukakis and playwrights Beth Henley and Tony Kushner.
+With 3,000 subscribers and a $2m budget, CRT produced an annual season of contemporary, classic and new plays, and a festival of new scripts from national submissions, 34 of them later published and fully produced in world premieres at CRT and other U.S. theatre companies.*

 ...